pivotal/docs-tap/scst-store/overview.hbs.md

 See [Multicluster setup](multicluster-setup.hbs.md) for information about how to set up SCST - Store in a multicluster setup.

+## Integrating with TAP GUI

+Using the Supply Chain Choreographer within TAP GUI, users can visualize their supply chain.
+It talks to SCST - Store in order to show the packages and vulnerabilities in your source code and images.

+To enable this feature, follow the instructions in [Supply Chain Choreographer in Tanzu Application Platform GUI - Enable CVE scan results](../tap-gui/plugins/scc-tap-gui.hbs.md#scan).

 ## <a id='additional-info'></a>Additional documentation

 [Additional documentation](additional.md) includes information about the API, deployment details and configuration, AWS RDS configuration, other database backup recommendations, known issues, and other topics.